 ---|---|---|---|

-Personalized recommendation | Yes, very advanced | Yes, via Feed and Watch | Increases engagement time |
+Personalized recommendation | Yes, very advanced. | Yes, via Feed and Watch | Increases engagement time |

-AI content detection | Yes, IA signage | Yes, proactive moderation | Confidence, enhanced safety |
+AI content detection | Yes, AI signage | Yes, proactive moderation | Confidence, increased security |

-Simultaneous translation | Available on flagship videos | Coming soon via MetaAI | Global accessibility, diversity |
+Simultaneous translation | Available on featured videos | Coming soon via MetaAI | Global accessibility, diversity |

-Microformats generation | Shorts, dynamic extracts | Reels, Automatic Stories | More discoveries, greater reactivity |
+Generation of microformats | Shorts, dynamic extracts | Reels, Automatic Stories | More discoveries, responsiveness |

-The personalized video experience, a catalyst for social commerce
+Personalized video experience, catalyst for social commerce

 - Tutorials and usage demonstrations on YouTube, sponsored Reels on Facebook, LinkedIn video guides.